Sommaire

 - Eat it raw to preserve all the vitamin C.

-- Pair it with a drizzle of olive oil to promote the absorption of some of the fat-soluble antioxidants found in the pepper.
+- Pair it with a drizzle of olive oil to promote the absorption of certain fat-soluble antioxidants present in the bell pepper.

-- Is it hard to digest?
-Remove the skin (with a peeler or after a quick pass through the oven) and the white seeds inside, which are often responsible for digestive discomfort.
-A pinch of cumin or fennel can also help.
+- Do you digest it poorly?
+Remove the skin (with a peeler or after a quick bake) and the white seeds inside, which are often responsible for digestive discomfort.
+A pinch of cumin or fennel as seasoning can also help.

-Peppers, combined with lean meats and complex carbohydrates like steamed potatoes or legumes, make for a great fertility plate!
+Bell pepper, combined with lean meats and complex carbohydrates like steamed potatoes or legumes, makes for a super fertility plate!

 What if eating well isn't enough?

-Even when eating as well as possible, studies show that essential micronutrient intakes are often insufficient today.
+Even with the best possible diet, studies show that essential micronutrient intake is often insufficient today.
 Why?
-Mainly because of the depletion of agricultural soils.
+Mainly due to soil depletion in agricultural areas.

-🔬 A European study published in 2023 in Food Chemistry confirms that the content of essential nutrients in fresh fruits and vegetables has dropped significantly compared to several decades ago.
-This decline is linked to several factors such as modern agricultural practices, cultivated varieties , chemicals and environmental conditions, leading to an overall decrease in the nutritional quality of our food [6].
+🔬 A European study published in 2023 in Food Chemistry confirms that the essential nutrient content of fresh fruits and vegetables has significantly decreased compared to several decades ago.
+This decline is linked to several factors such as modern agricultural practices, cultivated varieties, chemicals and environmental conditions, leading to an overall decrease in the nutritional quality of our foods [6].

-Conclusion: Even a healthy diet can leave invisible nutritional deficiencies, especially during preconception, pregnancy and postpartum when needs explode.
+Conclusion: even a healthy diet can leave invisible nutritional deficiencies, especially during preconception, pregnancy, and postpartum when needs skyrocket.

 The solution?
-Suitable supplements before, during, and after pregnancy, such as Boome Pregnancy Multivitamins:
+Adapted supplements before, during, and after pregnancy, such as Boome's Pregnancy Multivitamins:

 - 100% natural origin

-- Dosages optimized for the key phases of the future mother
+- Optimized dosages for the key phases of the future mother

-In a context where the baby project is part of a real lifestyle, diet and good habits play a central role.
-By focusing on fresh, colorful, and delicious summer products—not miracle foods but simply good for your health—you're giving your baby project the best chance of success... naturally. 💛
+In a context where planning a baby is part of a real lifestyle, diet and good habits play a central role.
+By choosing fresh, colorful, and delicious summer products—not miracle foods, but simply good for your health—you give your baby project the best chances... naturally. 💛

 BIBLIOGRAPHY